Patient Data Privacy Policy

 Variantyx does not disclose any of your personal information except in very limited circumstances which are set out below.

-i) In limited circumstances: (a) if required by law, regulatory authorities, legal process or to protect the rights or property of Variantyx or other users (including outside your country of residence); (b) to enforce our Terms and Conditions; (c) to protect our rights, privacy, safety, confidentiality, reputation or property, and/or that of the Variantyx website, or others; (d) to prevent fraud or cybercrime; (e) to permit us to pursue available remedies or limit the damages that we may sustain; or (f) to investigate rare cases involving reported abuse of our Privacy Policy.
+i) In limited circumstances: (a) if required by law, regulatory authorities, legal process or to protect the rights or property of Variantyx or other users (including outside your country of residence); (b) to enforce our Terms and Conditions; (c) to protect our rights, privacy, safety, confidentiality, reputation or property, and/or that of the Varianytyx website, or others; (d) to prevent fraud or cybercrime; (e) to permit us to pursue available remedies or limit the damages that we may sustain; or (f) to investigate rare cases involving reported abuse of our Privacy Policy.

 Data retention